• Mouthwash and Oral Care

 Biofilm

 When resetting biofilm, we especially want to pay attention to the very back of the tongue.
 Brushing and/or tongue-scraping the very back of the tongue will freshen the important biofilm there.
 This area is where most oral dysbiosis and bad breath comes from.
 Triggering your gag reflex when brushing the deepest area of the tongue is a common reaction, but with practice, this can be overcome.
+If gagging is really a serious issue for you, then you may have airway issues that should be investigated.

 Categories: Products